 Approach from different angles

 You have to remember that your organization is diverse.
-And a diverse organization is made up of people of different ages, with different cultures, from different races, etc. Each and every one of them has different needs in development.
+And a diverse organization is made up of people of different ages, with different cultures, from different races, etc. Each one of them has different needs in development.
 Usually, those who have less experience or skills in the workplace are the ones who need employee development programs.
 This to make up for their lack in those areas.
 However, you must not forget that your organization’s experienced employees also need development.
 They must not stay stagnant and continue to grow, despite their number of years of service or their vast experience.
 There is always room for growth.

-When designing your employee development program, consider various factors and approach it from multiple angles.
+When designing your employee development program, consider various factors, and approach it from multiple angles.